ThiagoSchetini/AR9285-rebranding/README.md

 How To?

-We're gonna modify the EEPROM of our AR5BHB92 to become this card with the code above!
+We're gonna modify the EEPROM of our AR5BHB92 to become this card with the ID's above!

 # How to buy this card exactly?